 Here’s the full list of LinkedIn UK’s Top Companies for 2018

 Don’t go it alone

 It’s easy to think that talent branding efforts require enormous marketing and advertising budgets, but that’s not always the case.
-Although these companies are from a range of different industries, and each offers their own individual benefits, they’re unified by having created a unique talent brand – and having communicated it effectively.
+Although these companies are from a range of different industries, and each offers their benefits, they’re unified by having created a unique talent brand – and having communicated it effectively.

 By making sure there’s consistent communication between marketing and recruitment teams, you’ll have the best chance of making sure your talent brand is resonating with the individuals you need to reach.